Road Traffic Accident *

-Special Damages: Out of pocket expenses incurred as a result of the road traffic accident * for example, loss of earnings (if you were out of work), medical bills, and added travel costs as a result of the accident, for example, travel to and from the hospital.
+Special Damages: Out of pocket expenses incurred as a result of the road traffic accident *.
+For example, loss of earnings, medical bills, and added travel costs as a result of the accident.
+This may consist of travel to and from the hospital.

 Material Damages: Material damage refers to damage caused to your personal property.
 For example, in a road traffic accident, the material damage would be the damage to your car.

 The idea that the seriousness of a personal injury * relates to the amount of external vehicle damage in all types of crashes is something that few of us think about.
 However, it has become a topic of interest in some recent court cases.
 Insurance companies have argued that the risk of personal injury * is linked to the vehicle’s external damage.
 For example, an insurance claims handler might reject a person’s personal injury claim.
 This can be on the basis that there was a low-speed impact and the material damage to the car is small.
 As solicitors, we often receive defences from defendants pleading a “minimum impact” defence.
 These types of defences are becoming more and more common.
 However, the reality is that in low speed rear-end crashes there are a number of injury-producing variables.

 When comparing injury and causation it is important for any doctor reviewing the injured party to remember that there is no “typical human” in a crash environment.
 The reasons being that people vary in many ways, from